 The biography section is in web-documentary form, which includes original music, voice and various supporting browsable multi-media.
-My own music is used to create to under score parts of the E-book, An Unusual Life.
+My own music is used mostly to underscore various parts of the E-book, An Unusual Life.

-This one, Welcome New World or The Pirate’s Song, I’ve just finished working on but started writing years ago in New York.
+This one, Welcome New World or The Pirate’s Song (parts, vocals and music by C. Weber) I’ve just finished working on but started writing years ago in New York.
+I have an idea it might work as music score for part of the 400th Anniversary of the Mayflower sailing, either as film score or for installations.
 It was inspired by my room-mate at the time, Mr. Kim, a consultant lawyer to the government from South Korea.
 An amazing and fascinating guy who, during our time and friendship in New York, opened my eyes to a different, mostly Korean, perspective of the world – in terms of music, health, relationships and work – and inspired me to develop a singing voice.
 Before that I only ever played guitar.
-I have an idea it might work as music score for part of the 400th Anniversary of the Mayflower sailing, either as a film score or for installations.

 The song is about a certain time and arriving in New York, but has parallels with colonial invasions and the arrival of pilgrims in the New World.
 Interestingly, huge 400th anniversary celebrations are planned for 2020 in both Plymouth UK, where I live and which is where the boats sailed from, as well as in Boston and Plymouth Rock on the other side of the Atlantic.

 Above and below are a selection of songs, some original and some re-interpretations, which will underscore the biographical chapters in the E-Book.
 A few are in the music player (lower right, main screen).
 Right now they are getting upgraded with new recording equipment, my mustang guitar, new and better drums and a deeper and more polished level of production.